lakshaysethi/docker/README.md

 # docker

+build the  Dockerfile in i3-ubuntu run the Dockerfile with exposing port 5900 can use ngrok to port forward to your local if you are running the container on a remote server

 cool code bits on docker that I assemble - Ill try n keep this public

 Arch i3 DOCKER